 - Compile a list of approximately 5-8 bullet points of information that lists the most significant and important sources, influences, and reasons that Abstract Expressionism developed where and when it did.

 - Next, compile and synthesize all the Khan Academy and artstory material with the Met’s essay into two lists, one for action painting and one for color field.
 Include approximately 5-7 points of information in each list of the most significant elements and characteristics of that type of Abstract Expressionism.
 At the bottom of each list, include the names of the artists associated with this variation or type of Abstract Expressionism.

 For class next week – summary of the 2 required things to do:

-- Read and take notes on Abstract Expressionism completing the short answer questions and lists as described in the above instructions.
+- Read and take notes on Abstract Expressionism.
+Complete the short answer questions and lists as described in the above instructions.
 Bring these short answers and the lists to class for peer-review and discussion.
-In Blackboard, answer one of the five questions in the discussion thread.

 Remember / FYI: